Programming using Web Assembly

 It’s a lot of code compared to the equivalent in a high-level language!
 But that is the nature of assembly language.

-The WAT text format allows a more compact “s-expression” representation, which groups instructions together on a line using parentheses.
+The WAT text format provides an alternative way to format code, in a more compact “s-expression” representation, which groups instructions together on a line using parentheses.
 I deliberately chose not to use it for this experiment, preferring to keep to a more traditional assembly style, but next time I think I will use the other style to improve readability.

 Although there is a lot of code here, the essentials are the same as the previous examples.
 The only new things are some arithmetic and logic operations (